The Guide To Leash Training A Puppy Or Dog

 Remember, leash training a puppy or dog takes time, patience and plenty of positive reinforcement.
 So whatever you do, try to stay calm and be patient with your dog.
 With the tips below and a consistent effort, together you will master the art of walking on the leash in no time.

-• You can start leash training your puppy as early as 4 weeks old
+- Leash training is an essential part of every dog-human bond.
+You can start leash training your puppy as early as 4 weeks old.

-• Let your dog come to you, then reward them with treats for good behavior
+- Let your dog come to you, then reward them with treats and praise for good behavior.

-• Be patient, positive and kind to your dog throughout the leash training process
+- Never pull on the leash.
+Rather, do your best to be patient, positive and kind to your dog throughout the leash training process.